Thinking Differently About the Employer-Employee Relationship

 In plain terms: Gilbert focused on human performance conditions, Rummler focused on organizational process systems, and Deming focused on quality and variation in systems.

-Together, they support the idea that if performance fails, leaders should first examine the system rather than blame the person.
+Together, they support the idea that if performance fails, leaders should first examine the system rather than blame the employee.

 The common lesson is straightforward: when performance fails, leaders should first examine the system that produced the result before assigning blame to the employee.

 Promise-Based Management reframes accountability as the disciplined management of mutual commitments.
-Instead of relying mainly on hierarchy, inspection, or punishment after failure, PBM requires leaders to clearly define performance promises, support employees in keeping them, measure their fulfillment, and correct drift early.
-This strengthens trust because everyone knows what was promised, what standard applies, what support was owed, and how performance will be judged.
+Rather than relying primarily on hierarchy, inspection, or punishment after failure, PBM requires leaders to clearly define performance promises, support employees in keeping them, measure their fulfillment, and correct drift early.
+This strengthens trust because everyone knows what was promised, which standard applies, what support was owed, and how performance will be judged.

-For chiefs of police, fire chiefs, sheriffs, emergency service leaders, and other public safety executives, PBM offers a common-sense management framework.
-It does not excuse poor performance, weaken discipline, or reduce authority.
-It strengthens authority by making expectations clearer, support more visible, intervention earlier, and documentation better, and consequences more defensible.
-The result is an agency better able to deliver lawful, competent, reliable, and trusted performance.
+For public-sector executives, PBM offers a common-sense management framework.
+It does not excuse poor performance, weaken discipline, employees' rights, or reduce authority.
+It strengthens authority by making expectations clearer, support more visible, interventions earlier, documentation better, and consequences more defensible.
+The result is an organization better able to deliver lawful, competent, reliable, and trusted performance.

-Promise-Based Management has a recognized management history, but this white paper adapts it for public-safety performance as a practical system of accountability, reliability, and organizational trust.
+Promise-Based Management has a recognized management history.
+This white paper adapts it for managing public-sector performance as a practical system of accountability, reliability, and organizational trust.

 The clearest published management source is Promise-Based Management: The Essence of Execution by Donald Sull and Charles Spinosa, published in Harvard Business Review in April 2007.
 Their central point is that organizations are not merely charts, processes, incentives, or systems; they are networks of promises.
 When work stalls, the cause is often not a lack of rules, but broken, vague, or poorly coordinated commitments.